Kinto/kinto/docs/api/permissions.rst

 .. glossary::

     Object
         Anything that can be interacted with.
-Collections, records, buckets, groups are all objects.
+For example, collections, records, buckets, and groups, are all objects.

     Principal
         An entity that can be authenticated.
 Principals can be individual people, applications, services, or any group of such things.

     Group
-        A group associates a name to a list of principals.
+        A group associates a label to a list of principals.

     Permission
     Permissions